TKMAX777/RemoteRelativeInput/modLicenses/github.com/TKMAX777/RemoteRelativeInput/readme.md

   ☆ The mouse cursor disappears during relative input mode.
 If you need the cursor, use the F8 key to switch to absolute input.<br />
   ☆ To return to relative input mode, select the RDP Input Wrapper window and hit the F8 key again.<br />
   ☆ replace &lt;HostFolderName&gt; with the name of the folder of your account located in `C:\Users`

+## Why this program uses Graphics Capture API?

+This program uses Graphics Capture API on the windows host computer.

+In a remote desktop connection, the cursor on the host side is normally not displayed.
+However, the GraphicsCaptureAPI allows the cursor to be displayed, so this program creates a button which can turn this feature on and off and captures that window.

 ## Copyright